logicalclocks/hopsworks/docs/admin/iamRoleChaining.md

 their programs which is not recommended so you should instead use [Role chaining](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-role-chaining).
 To use Role chaining, you need to first setup IAM roles in AWS:

- step 1.
+ **Step 1**.
 Create an instance profile role with policies that will allow it to assume all resource roles that we can assume from the Hopsworks cluster.